News Archives

 The intercessory life is a pattern for our interior growth in prayer that is abiding in Christ, and the outward expression of a missional Christ life in the world.
 It is a dynamic balance of paying attention to our personal spiritual maturity, and the call of Christ to minister as servants in the world.

-Church Growth: Fruitful or Cancer?
+Church Growth: Fruitful Or Cancer?

 April 14, 2016